nishchay/translations/static/english/learningCenter/v2.0/request/routePattern.md

 ###### route

-This setting is used of `@Route` annotation on controller method.
-If set value to `true` it will force controller to define route annotation to be defined on method.
+This setting is used of `Route` attribute on controller method.
+If set value to `true` it will force controller to define route attribute to be defined on method.

 Using `null` makes it optional.

 ###### Namedscope

-Setting value of this to `true` forces route method to define `@namedscope` on it.
+Setting value of this to `true` forces route method to declare `namedscope` attribute on it.
 This is useful if we are creating pattern and want to have all routes belongs to at least on scope.

 We can also leave `namedscope` optional by setting value to `null`.